izemauricio/spring-collection/README.md

 # spring-practice
-Spring 5 framework for practice
+Small projects using the Spring 5 framework for practice